 Lindsey Sharp is a Melbourne uncontested divorce attorney assisting Brevard County residents with the process.
 Lindsey will use your initial consultation to determine what possible issues you have not considered.
 This will allow her to include such matters in your Petition.
 She will quickly draft your documents and get them filed with the Court so that your hearing may be held as soon as possible.
 She will be in regular contact with you throughout the process so that you know what to expect, so that your questions are answered, and so that you can get your life back on track.
 You are facing a serious situation and our lawyer will give you the attention you deserve.
 Contact us today.
 Lindsey also services clients in the cities of Titusville, Cocoa, Palm Bay, Grant, Valkaria, and Rockledge, as well as in the Indian River County areas of Fellsmere, Sebastian, Vero Beach, Indian River Shores, and Orchid.

 Affordable uncontested divorce lawyer assisting residents in Melbourne and other parts of Florida

 It is no secret that many Florida residents are struggling financially.
 One who is going through the end of a marriage has enough to worry about and money should not be an additional concern.
 Unfortunately, many lawyers have a fee structure which causes such concern.
-Lindsey handles most uncontested divorces for an affordable flat fee.
+Lindsey handles most uncontested divorces for an affordable flat fee, which can be as low as $1,499 plus court costs.
 This allows you to focus your finances on the most important thing – your future.
 Contact our Melbourne office today.